 Makes sense, right?
 Since a Soft Cup is designed to be used once, it’s made of more pliable material, and can go all the way up behind your cervix.
 Sure, the insertion process is trickier, but the end result is period sex with no mess, so for many women, it’s worth it.

-Thankful, since we live in a world where we have anonymous online public forums, ladies who’ve embarked on menstrual cup sex adventures are talking about it.
+Thankful, since we live in a world where we have anonymous online public forums, ladies who’ve embarked on menstrual cup sex adventures are talking about it on Reddit.
 Based on their reported experiences, it seems like sex on the menstrual cup (disposable only) is worth a shot.

 OK, so here’s what we’ve learned from these intrepid explorers.